xuanyuw/miRNA_overlap_AD_PD.github.io/index.md

 ## Project Goal

-Our research goal is to compare overlapping patterns in miRNA between the diseases and be able to pinpoint any important transcription factors that they share.
-These shared transcription factors will help future researchers to leverage that factor in order to better understand the disorders and potentially help to predict it.
+Our research goal is to compare overlapping patterns in differentially expressed miRNA between Alzheimer's disease (AD) and Parkinson's disease (PD) and be able to pinpoint any important genes that they share (and the subsequent proteins those genes encode).
+Future researchers can then leverage this information to identify the affected biological pathways in order to better understand the disorders, and potentially help to predict and prevent them.

-Previous studies had attempted to investigate PD and AD using miRNA.
-Kasandra et al. profiled the miRNA from over 200 samples that are from both PD/AD patients and healthy subjects, but they mainly emphasized the difference between miRNAs of PD and those of AD instead of the overlap.
-(Hewel, C. et al. 2019) discussed the common miRNA between AD and PD, but their area of interest was the human gut metagenome.
-Although they found a set of miRNAs that overlapped, the result may be restricted to only the expressions for the regulation of the microbiome instead of the cell-based pathological changes in brain tissue.
+Previous studies have attempted to investigate PD and AD using miRNA.
+Kasandra et al. profiled the miRNA from over 200 samples that are from both PD/AD patients and healthy subjects, but they mainly emphasized the differences between the miRNAs of PD and those of AD instead of the overlap [1].
+Hewel et al. discussed the common miRNA between AD and PD, but their area of interest was the human gut metagenome [2].
+Although they found a set of miRNAs that overlapped, the result may be restricted to only the gene expression for the regulation of the microbiome, instead of the cell-based pathological changes in brain tissue.
 Therefore, our investigation can potentially reveal the hidden link between PD and AD.

 ## Background
 This study aims to find gene expression similarities and differences between patients of Alzheimer's (AD) and Parkinson's (PD).
-The study uses sequencing data from microRNA (abbreviated miRNA) found in two the body's biofluids, cerebrospinal fluid (CSF) and blood serum (SER).
+The study uses sequencing data from microRNA (miRNA) found in two the body's biofluids, cerebrospinal fluid (CSF) and blood serum (SER).
 Although these disorders are experienced by many people, little is known about what specifically causes the two diseases and how to prevent or cure them.
 The difficulty in finding these solutions arises from the complexity of the "pathomechanisms" underlying the diseases, as well as their tendencies to have early stages that are asymptomatic, making detection very challenging until symptoms set in [1].

-This is where our study comes into play.
 With our analysis, we aim to study the genetic causes underlying the two diseases by inspecting the sequencing data found in patients' bodies in the form of miRNA sequences.
 Uncovering the genetics behind the diseases can help researchers better their understanding of the development of AD and PD in humans and improve their chances of finding efficient preventative measures for the two disorders.
 Furthermore, the similarities that we may find between the disorders can aid in the research of neural disorders in general, and contribute to early diagnosis, prevention, and cures.

 <details>